ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-08-aws-redshift.md

 Data is encrypted in transit and at rest using Redshift managed keys.
 Key Management through HSM or KMS is possible.
 Encryption is an immutable property of the cluster.
 The only way to switch from an encrypted cluster to a nonencrypted cluster is to unload the data and reload it into a new cluster.
 Encryption applies to the cluster and any backups.
 When you restore a cluster from an encrypted snapshot, the new cluster is encrypted as well.

+Like RDS, Redshift uses parameter groups to standardize the configuration of database.
+Workload Management groups are a big part of the standardization of a cluster.
+By default the WLM group contains one queue that can run 5 queries concurrently.
+More queues can be added and the last one is the default queue.
+Additionally, users, query groups, user groups can be defined to allow differiented access to the cluster.

 ## Operations

 Data load - single source per load generally compressed from S3